Mississippi shipyard rebuilds area hit by Hurricane Katrina

 PASCAGOULA, Miss.
-(AP) — A military shipyard that is one of Mississippi’s largest employers says it will rebuild part of its operation that was destroyed by 2005’s Hurricane Katrina.
+(AP) — One of Mississippi’s largest employers, a shipyard that builds vessels for the Navy and Coast Guard, announced Thursday that it is rebuilding and reopening part of its operation that was destroyed by Hurricane Katrina in 2005.

-Virginia-based Huntington Ingalls Industries announced Thursday that Ingalls Shipbuilding is reconstructing a shipyard in Pascagoula over the next two years.
+Virginia-based Huntington Ingalls Industries said Ingalls Shipbuilding is reconstructing a shipyard in Pascagoula over the next two years.

 The yard on the east bank of the Pascagoula River was swamped by Hurricane Katrina’s storm surge, leading to the relocation of all work to Ingalls’ larger yard on the river’s west bank.

-Spokesman Bill Glenn says it’s too early to say how much Ingalls will spend, or whether the company will add to its 11,500 employees.
+Spokesman Bill Glenn said it’s too early to say how much Ingalls will spend, or whether the company to add to its 11,500 employees.
+A significant minority of those employees live in southwest Alabama.

 Most Read Business Stories